j4g3rOS/CV/README.md

 ### Previous Roles
 - **Senior IT Support Analyst** at Oxford University Hospitals
 - **Senior IT Officer** at University of Oxford
+- **IT & Facility Manager at Oxofrd International College
+- **IT Consultant / Contractor roles working for public / private sector

 ## 🚀 Projects & Achievements